JiaGengChang/fin-ai/README.md

-# 🤖 Mrs Market — Finance Chat App with Graph Support
+# Mrs Market 🧑🏻‍🏫
+## A Finance Chat App with Graph Support

 A lightweight chat interface powered by an AI backend for answering finance-related questions.